AllisonArtG/CST680SU/voter-container/readme.md

-## Voter API
+# Containerized Voter API

 This application uses the Golang Gin framework to create a Voter API.

 It keeps `Voter`s which are representations of a voter.
 Each `Voter` has the following fields:
 `VoterID`, `FirstName`, `LastName`, `VoteHistory`. `VoteHistory` stores the poll data for different polls the `Voter` has voted in.

+In this version, the data is stored in a Redis database.
+There are two containers the container for the Voter API (`voter-api-2`) and the one for the Redis database (`voter-cache`).

+## To Run

+NOTE: This version (v2) of the Voter API does not persist changes to the database.
+If the redis container goes down, so will the data.

+### Run the following scripts (order does matter here)

+  ./start-redis.sh
+  ./build-better-docker.sh
+  ./run-better-docker.sh

+### Alternatively in One Step

+  docker compose up

+## The Makefile

+Everything remains the same as the previous assignment.

 To see everything you can do you can just run `make` and some of the make targets take parameters.

-#

 ```
 ➜  todo-api git:(main) make